Applying for works to protected trees

 You can apply online via I-Apply or through the Planning Portal.
 Alternatively, application forms can be downloaded here and either email it to us or sent by post to Maldon District Council, Princes Road, Maldon, CM9 5DL.
 There is no fee for this service.

-A planning officer will assess your application after consultation with the Tree Officer.
+A planning officer will assess your application after undertaking the relevant consultations.
 All points you have raised will be taken into consideration, so include as much information as possible, including a site location plan.
 After a statutory consultation period, a decision notice will be issued which will either:

 - allow the works